Global AI Governance: Embracing and Harnessing AI for the Public Good

 Affiliation and groups

-The affiliation discount (15%) applies for NGO staff, national civil servants and EU officials (from EU institutions and bodies), international organisations, as well as EUI alumni, and former paying participants of STG courses.
+The affiliation discount (15%) applies to NGO staff, national civil servants of EU member states, and EU officials (from EU institutions, bodies, and agencies).

 Alumni and ETGN